-Understand that most angry customers aren’t angry with you personally, but rather with the situation in which they currently find themselves.
+Understand that most angry customers aren’t upset with you personally, but rather with the situation in which they currently find themselves.
 They may be frustrated and, until you hear them out, you have no idea why.

 2. Let them vent.

 Part of being good at customer service is letting the customer feel that he has the floor.
 Let him tell you the entire story.
 Take notes if it is long or involved.
-Only after the customer has felt like he has said his peace should you attempt to solve his problem.
+Only after the customer has felt like he has said his peace, should you attempt to solve his problem.
 Make sure you are actively listening to what he is saying and what he is not saying.
 Sometimes you can tell more about what would satisfy a customer by paying attention to what your customer didn’t say or by the nonverbal cues your customer gives out -than you can by the words he chooses.

 3. Ask for clarification if there is something that you do not understand.

 Better to ask what may seem like a dumb question then to start off on the wrong path to solve his problem.
 If you begin by answering a question he didn’t ask, the anger will only intensify.
-Make sure you know what it is that happened and perhaps what he wants done about it before you begin.
+Make sure you know what it is that happened and perhaps what he wants to be done about it before you begin.

 4. Validate your customer.

 Sympathize and empathize with your customer as much as possible.
 Tell him you are sorry that he is so frustrated.
 This is not the same as admitting fault or accepting blame for the situation.
 It just further lets your customer know that you are there to help him and are interested in his welfare and not just the company’s bottom line.
-Otherwise your reactions to his anger or your responses to his statements may serve only to fuel the customer’s anger.
+Otherwise, your reactions to his anger or your responses to his statements may serve only to fuel the customer’s fire.